 For those who love to create characters or environments for games and films.
 INTJs may prefer this as it requires becoming a competent technical artist.
 Non-INTJ artists who are keen to create but have no talent, little skill or patience may instead gravitate towards abstract, modern art or learn to blag their way to a successful art career.
+You can't blag a your way into a concept artist roll.
 Of all the artist fields, I would guess Concept art might be one of the hardest art professions to succeed in due to the fact it's so popular and already holds a large pool of highly competent artists.

 One of the few art careers these days which will allow for a lot of time away from the screen.
 You'll be more likely to get praise from customers on a daily basis, which helps facilitate the need for acknowledgment of accomplishments.
 It means working with people and being social which introverts generally prefer minimizing, although it's primarily 1-1 communication.
 Having worked part-time as a tattoo artist myself for over 10 years, I can say that the aspect of dealing with customers can be challenging but has helped me grow as a person.

-Although having worked on a few basic animation projects, I've not professionally worked as an animator.
+Although having worked on a several basic animation projects, I've not professionally worked as an animator for any length of time.
 It requires technical skills and patience which an INTJ might have a better time dealing with.
 Although animation takes a long time to reach your future vision and it's often repetitive.
-Despite being a huge fan of anime, cartoons and animation, I've always been put off by the prospect of needing to devote an entire day or more just to making a character walk from one room to other for example.
+Despite being a huge fan of anime, cartoons and animation, I've always been put off by the prospect of needing to devote an entire day or more just to make a character move an arm or walk from one room to other for example.

 Manga / Comic Artist:

-Requires high level of technical ability.
+This requires high level of technical ability.
 If you can handle lot of time on your own, this will suit you.
-If you like to write and conceptualise your own stories, this is the career for you, although most employed comic artists will end up spending much of their time working from another writer's script.
+If you like to write and conceptualise your own stories, this is the career for you.
+Although most employed comic artists will end up spending much of their time working from another writer's script.
 Having a successful career as a manga ka (artist) or comic artist is extremely tough.
 I would imagine the task of conveying different emotions through characters might be a little challenging to INTJs at first also.